 Ruby Chocolate Products

-Some ruby chocolate bonbons I’ve had use raspberry puree as a complement for the confection's natural sour notes, but I'd love to see more play with salt and cacao nibs.
+One ruby chocolate bonbon I had used raspberry puree as a complement for the confection's natural sour notes, but I'd love to see more play with salt and cacao nibs.
 Unfortunately there's still no vegan ruby chocolate version, otherwise I'd love to taste it with coconut rather than dairy milk.

-This rumor of Callebaut of “discovering” some special ruby cocoa beans is a lie contributing to the question of "is ruby chocolate fake?"
+Also note that this rumor of Callebaut of discovering ruby cocoa beans is a lie contributing to the question of "is ruby chocolate fake?"
 It's merely processing which makes the cacao taste at all different, so future ruby chocolate products must take into account not only the flavor of the couverture, but also how ruby chocolate is made.

 Unfortunately, there's currently no way to make ruby chocolate at home, but there are a multitude of ways to make chocolate from scratch at home!
 You can easily find recipes to make chocolate from bean to bar at home, white, milk, or dark, but no ruby (for now).

 While this depends on your definition of chocolate, I'd say that since ruby chocolate includes cocoa mass and cocoa butter, it is indeed real chocolate.

 As stated above, unlike white, milk, or dark chocolate, there is currently no ruby chocolate recipe out there online.
 You can either dye white chocolate pink using red food dye, or experiment with home chocolate making through white, milk, or dark chocolate recipes.

 Just like white and milk chocolates, ruby chocolate is made by grinding cacao derivatives (chocolate liquor, cocoa butter) with sugar and milk powder, though with a few additional ingredients, in this case: citric acid, soy lecithin, and "natural flavor."
 The pink color is said to come from the under-fermented cacao beans that Callebaut treats with their own process.